Jonathan B. Ticker, M.D.

 - Co-edited Orthopaedic Research Society 's August 2013 virtual issue of "Journal of Orthopaedic Research"

-- Edited or co-edited three books regarding the shoulder, two of which highlight open and minimally-invasive arthroscopic techniques to treat shoulder problems that do not respond to non-surgical measures
+- Edited or co-edited four books regarding the shoulder, three of which highlight open and minimally-invasive arthroscopic techniques to treat shoulder problems that do not respond to non-surgical measures, with the most recent book published in 2018 and detailing the most advanced minimally-invasive arthroscopic methods

 On The Move "Arthroscopic Nerve Release" (go to page 3)